reasonset/purebuilder-simply/README.md

 Compiled index.

-This object may be uncompleted when generating `pbsimply-pandoc.rb`.
+This object may be uncompleted when generating `pbsimply`.

 ### @index